TV Tropes Needs Your Help

 - ANY bullet fired from a Torgue gun is explosive.
 Shotguns, pistols, rifles, ANYTHING.
 With Tediore guns, however, the entire gun explodes when it runs out of ammo.
 Hilariously enough, you don't reload a Tediore gun; you just hurl it at the enemy like a grenade and a new copy materializes in your hands.

-- If your damage is high enough, almost anything killable becomes this (even if you just melee them).
+- Made of Plasticine: If your damage is high enough, almost anything killable becomes this (even if you just melee them).
 It's incredibly fun to watch bandits explode into a shower of gore from Gaige's little hammer swing.

 - Mad Libs Dialogue: Pops up every now and then, almost always for comedy.
 Some notable moments include the pre-recorded dialogue from Hyperion to the residents of Overlook and an ad Marcus gives to the Crimson Raiders, encouraging them to buy guns to fight the bandits... and the same ad to the bandits, except with every instance of Crimson Raiders and bandits swapped.